-The Party of Wales has three Members of Parliament who fight for Wales’ interests in the House of Commons.
+The Party of Wales has four Members of Parliament who fight for Wales’ interests in the House of Commons.
 Each of them has an excellent record of representing their constituents.
 You can visit their websites by clicking on the pictures.

 Liz Saville Roberts

 Portfolio: Home Affairs, Justice, Women & Equalities, Business, Energy & Industrial Strategy